3.2 Scope of the Goodwill Accounting Alternatives

 Entities that provide dividends, lower costs, or other economic benefits directly and proportionately to their owners, members, or participants, such as mutual insurance entities, credit unions, farm and rural electric cooperatives, and employee benefit plans.

-The accounting alternatives are available to all NFPs that meet the
+The accounting alternatives are available to all NFPs that

-public and private NFPs and those that are conduit bond obligors.
+both public and private NFPs and those that are conduit bond obligors.